olawuyio/snake290/README.md

 ## Documentation

-The code is structured into three parts: the game, arena, and items.
-The game holds the snake_game, state, and render_handler classes, the arena holds the board class, and the items holds the player, food, and wall classes.
+The SnakeGame class handles running the game and defining the pygame stageholds.
+* on_quit: closes pygame window
+* on_event: handles a specific event
+* handle_events: handle all current events
+* update: handles changes
+* on_run: starts the game and keeps running it, updating game logic and rendering items.

+The RenderHandler class takes in a 2d array and converts it into objects for pygame.
+* update: loop through the game list and mirror it to a list of objects such that the objects represent visually what is going on in the game
+* render: goes through each object in the game and renders it

+The State class defines a string which represents what the game should be doing
+* set_to_running: changes state to "running"
+* quit: changes state to "quit"

-The Board class contains a 2d array, where each integer represents an element on the board, which will be modified in player and food class whenever the snake moves and a new food appears.
-While the index representing the walls shall remain unchanged.
+The Board class represents board containing snake, food and wall.
+Thehis uses a 2D array made up of 0s, 1s, 2s and 3s  where each integer represents empty positions, Snake objects, food objects and wall objects respectively. shall remain unchanged.
+* get_width: get board width.
+* get_height: get board height.
+* is_valid_position: check if position is valid (within screen boundaries)
+* is_position_empty: check if position is empty (no snake or food)
+* get_random_empty_position: get a random empty position
-* get_all_empty_positions: get empty positions available for a food to be spawned on.
+* get_all_empty_positions: get all empty positions

-The Player class initializes players and gets input from the keyboard events.
+The Player class represent the snake on the board  and gets input from the keyboard events.
-* update: updates the 2d array, making a element to represent the player
+* update: moves the player in the appropriate direction

-* move: Change the players direction in the <game> based on key presses.
-Interact with the next element on the board.
+* move: change the players direction in the game based on key presses

-The Food class represents the food on the board.
+The Food class
+* eat: eat food

-* spawn_food: spawn food on the board.
+* spawn_food: spawn food item at an empty position on board

-* eat: called when the food is eaten, change the location to a empty element.

 The game is structured into a front-end and a back-end.
-The front end contains the item and render_handler classes, while the back end contains the arena, player, food, and snake_game classes.
 The main jobs for the front-end are to display the game and keep the game running at 50 fps.
 For the back-end, the main purposes consists of running the game, tracking objects, and moving the player.
+The front end contains the RenderHandler class, while the back end contains the Board, Player, Food, and SnakeGame classes.

 Structuring the code this way will make it easier to find and solve issues, easier to make changes and additions, and possible to add to the game without knowledge of PyGame.